WA electricity rebates and incentives 2026: complete guide

 Pension Concession Card holders

-- Applied automatically once your card details are registered.
+- Applied automatically once your card details are registered with Synergy.

 Health Care Card holders